 Using these tags will specify the image dimensions to the crawler so that it can render the image immediately without having to asynchronously download and process it.

-Developers who want to follow the recommended guidelines of Facebook for sharing images with their news or articles, can find the following lines of code useful.
-First line specifies the location of the image, while second and third lines specify the width and height of the image respectively.
+Developers who want to follow the recommended guidelines of Facebook for sharing images with their news or articles can find the following lines of code useful.
+The first line specifies the location of the image, while the second and third lines specify the width and height of the image respectively.

 If you liked this article, then Like my Facebook page for more tutorials.